ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 In this tutorial, we demonstrate a terrain-aware costmap layer for Nav2 which uses 3D lidar ground segmentation.
-The `ground consistency costmap layer <https://github.com/dfki-ric/nav2_ground_consistency_costmap_plugin>`_ allows users to classify terrain into traversable ground and obstacles for intelligent outdoor navigation in non-planar environments for smarter costmaps for safer navigation.
+The `ground consistency costmap layer <https://github.com/dfki-ric/nav2_ground_consistency_costmap_plugin>`_ allows users to classify terrain into traversable ground and obstacles for intelligent outdoor navigation in non-planar environments, creating smarter and safer costmaps.

 The Ground Consistency layer uses local terrain-relative obstacle and ground height reasoning based on ground segmentation rather than fixed global thresholds.
 This enables reliable